NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 ***********

 Any wall that has no contact with the ground and bounds a space type should be specified as an ``Enclosure/Walls/Wall``.

-Interior walls (for example, walls solely within the conditioned space of the building) should not be described using ``Enclosure/Walls/Wall``.

 Walls are defined by their ``Area`` and ``Insulation/AssemblyEffectiveRValue``.
 The choice of ``WallType`` has a secondary effect on heat transfer in that it informs the assumption of wall thermal mass.